eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 # Super Gluu Documentation
-Super Gluu is a secure authentication mobile application based on the free open source [oxPush3 code](https://github.com/GluuFederation/oxPush3).
+Super Gluu is a free and secure two-factor authentication (2FA) mobile app.

-Super Gluu is tightly bundled with the [Gluu Server](https://gluu.org/gluu-server), a free open source identity and access management platform, and can be used to achieve strong authentication to applications that leverage Gluu for authentication.
+Super Gluu is tightly bundled with the [Gluu Server](https://gluu.org/gluu-server) identity and access management platform, and can be used to achieve 2FA to web and mobile applications that leverage Gluu for authentication.

 Super Gluu documentation is organized into the following sections: